 The RockJam 61-Key Electronic Keyboard comes with a superkit, which means that it has a full keyboard, an adjustable Z-shaped keyboard stand, a padded stool, a sheet-music stand, a power supply, and headphones.
 Beyond all the standard bells-and-whistles, the Rockjam is one of the best keyboards for kids to learn piano because it comes with an LCD screen with access to the Simply Piano app and Face to Face lessons.

 Rockjam supports intelligent teaching, which syncs to the speed and level that the student needs.
 With record and playback functionality, the keyboard also features 50 demo songs, 100 keyboard sounds, and 100 rhythms to get kids started with their learning experience.
-It’s a gamified and fun learning experience, which puts the students ahead on their path to learning the piano.
+It’s a fun learning experience, which puts the students ahead on their path to learning the piano.

-Sound: 8/10 – Not a perfect emulation, but good for kids to learn
+Sound: 8/10 – Not a perfect emulation, but good for kids to learn on

 Playability: 7/10 – Full-size keys, but not weighted